Cost of Living and welcoming places

 Help and support from the Local Government Pension Scheme during the cost of living crisis.

-School meals and school transport costs
+School meals, school uniforms, and school transport costs

 Travel costs